-Before resetting: if you can still access the admin panel, export a settings backup.
+If you can still access the admin panel, export a settings backup.
 Look for System > Backup or Administration > Save Configuration.
+That way you can restore your setup afterwards.

 When to Factory Reset - and When Not To